willisk-main/shopifychallenge/README.md

 3. *Update* an existing item
     - **PUT** request to `localhost:8080/inventory/update`
     - Include a JSON body of the item being added and make sure to include the id.
-The request will create a new item if the id does not exist.
+A new item will be created if the id does not exist.
     - An example JSON body of an item to update:
       ```
       {